-For all intramural sports, each captain must have completed the sport’s mandatory online captain's video and pass the quiz.
+For all intramural sports, each captain must have completed the sport’s mandatory online Captain's Video and pass the quiz.
 Some activities will require a mandatory playoff meeting.
-A team member may attend in the place of a team captain, but it is important that a representative from each team is at the meeting to receive pertinent information about the sport rules, format, playoffs, etc. Any team not represented at the playoff captain's meeting will not be eligible for the playoffs.
+A team member may attend in the place of a team captain.
+It is important that a representative from each team is at the meeting to receive pertinent information about the sport rules, format, playoffs, etc. Any team not represented at the playoff captain's meeting will not be eligible for the playoffs.

 B. Captain's Responsibilities

 - Complete all necessary steps to sign up the team.